elcorto/psweep/README.rst

 the actual calculations.
 This has proven to be very practical as it helps detecting errors early.

-You may have noticed that the data structures and functions used here are so simple that is almost not worth a package at all, but it is helpful to have the ideas and the workflow packaged up in a central place.
+We are aware of the fact that the data structures and functions used here are so simple that it is almost not worth a package at all, but it is helpful to have the ideas and the workflow packaged up in a central place.

 Install
 -------